Sudip123Chakraborty/auv_summer_2019/state_machine.md

 * The image below shows an example state machine used to coordinate actionlib actions that allow the PR2 robot to charge itself at a standard outlet. <br />
 ![image](http://wiki.ros.org/pr2_plugs_executive?action=AttachFile&do=get&target=smach.png)

+* The red boxes show the possible outcomes of the state machine container: outcome4 and outcome5.

 **smach messages**